 Along with the nine LSI chips in the 1117, the machine uses five HD3113 small-scale integrated circuits in Dual-Inline packages as glue logic.
-The cathodes of the Nixie tubes are driven by a compliment of three hybrid devices (packaged in black epoxy), while the anodes are driven by discrete transistor driver circuitry.
+The cathodes of the Nixie tubes are driven by a team of three hybrid devices (packaged in black epoxy), while the anodes are driven by discrete transistor driver circuitry.
 The display uses Hitachi CD-90 Nixie tubes with 1/2-inch digits, and right-hand decimal point.

 The 1117 is a fixed-decimal machine, with the decimal point location set by the lower rotary knob on the keyboard panel.
 The decimal point may be set at 0 through 9 digits behind the decimal point.
 Overflow occurs if more than the selected number if digits is entered behind the decimal point.
 A three-position slide switch on the keyboard panel selects the rounding mode of the calculator.
 The upper-most setting of this switch forces all results to be rounded up at the least significant digit behind the decimal point.
 In such case, 1 ÷ 3 would result in 0.333334 (with decimal point set at 6 digits), and 2 ÷ 3 would give 0.666667.
 The middle selection of the rounding switch rounds up or down, depending on the (not displayed) digit behind the least significant digit on the display.
 If this digit is four or below, the result is left alone.
 If it is five or above, the result is rounded up.
 In this case, 1 ÷ 3 would give 0.333333, and 2 ÷ 3 would give 0.666667.
 Lastly, if the rounding control is set to the lower-most position, rounding is ignored, with 1 ÷ 3 giving 0.333333 and 2 ÷ 3 resulting in 0.666666.